cobbr/cobbr.io/_posts/2017-02-19-ObfuscatedEmpire.md

 ---
 layout: post
-title: "ObfuscatedEmpire - Use an obfuscated, in-memory Powershell C2 channel to evade AV signatures"
+title: "ObfuscatedEmpire - Use an obfuscated, in-memory PowerShell C2 channel to evade AV signatures"
 date: 2017-2-19 12:00:00 -0600
-tags: ObfuscatedEmpire Invoke-Obfuscation Empire AMSI Powershell
+tags: ObfuscatedEmpire Invoke-Obfuscation Empire AMSI PowerShell
 ---
 [ObfuscatedEmpire](https://github.com/) is an integration of two fantastic projects, [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) and [Empire](https://github.com/EmpireProject/Empire).
 If you aren't already familiar with those projects, you really should go check them out first.
 But here's a quick summary for those who are unfamiliar:
-* Empire is a Powershell post-exploitation agent.
+* Empire is a PowerShell post-exploitation agent.
 It's a powerful tool for attackers as it allows for a C2 channel to be run completely in-memory, without any malicious code touching disk, rendering traditional AV techniques ineffective.
-* Invoke-Obfuscation is a Powershell script obfuscator.
-As the use of in-memory Powershell malware has grown, implementation of in-memory AV scanning of Powershell scripts has begun.
-Invoke-Obfuscation challenges all assumptions these in-memory Powershell AV signatures have been making.
+* Invoke-Obfuscation is a PowerShell script obfuscator.
+As the use of in-memory PowerShell malware has grown, implementation of in-memory AV scanning of PowerShell scripts has begun.
+Invoke-Obfuscation challenges all assumptions these in-memory PowerShell AV signatures have been making.

 ## Motivations

 ObfuscatedEmpire is a fork of Empire, with Invoke-Obfuscation baked directly into it's functionality.
-While nothing in ObfuscatedEmpire is "new", it does allow for something new: executing an **obfuscated** Powershell C2 channel totally in-memory.
+While nothing in ObfuscatedEmpire is "new", it does allow for something new: executing an **obfuscated** PowerShell C2 channel totally in-memory.

-While Empire is great for executing in-memory Powershell, it does little in the way of obfuscation.
+While Empire is great for executing in-memory PowerShell, it does little in the way of obfuscation.
 As we will see in a moment, this can leave behind some incriminating evidence in Window's EventLogs, and execution can even be blocked in-memory.

-It seems Microsoft's answer to the new rage of using in-memory Powershell to evade AV, is **AMSI** (or Anti-Malware Scan Interface).
-AMSI is a simple API that allows *any* application to provide information to 3rd-party AV vendors.
-AV vendors develop signatures for that application, and block execution of anything they deem to be malicious.
-Microsoft utilizes AMSI for Powershell, indeed at the time of writing, I believe Powershell is the *only* app that utilizes AMSI.
+It seems Microsoft's answer to the new rage of using in-memory PowerShell to evade AV, is **AMSI** (or Anti-Malware Scan Interface).
+AMSI is a simple API that allows applications to provide information to 3rd-party AV vendors.
+AV vendors develop signatures for these applications, and block execution of anything they deem to be malicious.

 Ultimately, AMSI can only be as effective as the signatures developed by these 3rd-party AV vendors.
 In the past, AV vendors have struggled to do exactly that, so I don't think it should surprise anyone that they haven't yet mastered AMSI signatures.
 And no tool highlights that fact more than Invoke-Obfuscation.
-Invoke-Obfuscation performs various types of obfuscation on Powershell scripts that fools these signatures.
+Invoke-Obfuscation performs various types of obfuscation on PowerShell scripts that fools these signatures.
 The exact obfuscation techniques used are outside the scope of this post, mainly because I don't really understand most of them.
 But I highly recommend watching one of Daniel Bohannon's [presentations](https://www.youtube.com/watch?v=6J8pw_bM-i4) on the subject.

 From an attacker's perspective, Invoke-Obfuscation is great, but to properly use an obfuscated script you have to take a few steps:
-1. Create and obfuscate some form of Powershell [remote-download cradle](https://gist.github.com/HarmJ0y/bb48307ffa663256e239).
+1. Create and obfuscate some form of PowerShell [remote-download cradle](https://gist.github.com/HarmJ0y/bb48307ffa663256e239).
-2. Create an obfuscated Powershell one-liner that executes that remote download cradle.
+2. Create an obfuscated PowerShell one-liner that executes that remote download cradle.
-3. Prepare and host an obfuscated version of the Powershell script you actually want to run.
+3. Prepare and host an obfuscated version of the PowerShell script you actually want to run.
 The remote download cradle will grab and execute this script.

 This whole process has to be repeated for every script you want to run.
 This is where ObfuscatedEmpire comes in.
 By flipping a global 'obfuscate' switch on, ObfuscatedEmpire will perform server-side obfuscation of all stages of the C2 process.
 Let's take a look at some of the functionality.